 The London branch of Kinky Salon (an international movement of social/artistic/sexual salon-style parties – quite like the film Shortbus) was a huge part of the queer poly play party scene for many years.
 While they sadly stopped doing parties a few years ago, they still do the occasional social event, so it’s still worth signing up for their mailing list.

-Some of the founding members of the Kinky Salon’s London branch went on to create The Summer House Weekend, which I haven’t been to yet but I hear really great things about.
+Some of the founding members of the Kinky Salon’s London branch went on to create The Summer House Weekend, which I haven’t been to yet but I hear great things about.
 This four-day event isn’t in London but in the countryside at a secret location that is accessible by train.
-Summer House is really popular with the non-monogamous community because it combines workshops, talks, hot tubs, parties and play spaces, which makes for a pretty amazing weekend apparently.
+Summer House is very popular with the non-monogamous community because it combines workshops, talks, hot tubs, parties and play spaces, which makes for a pretty amazing weekend apparently.

 Other social events

 Here’s a list of other events in London that are either creative, intimate/sensual, body-positive or queer and good for meeting other people who are non-monogamous: